-Unlike some cities, Belton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Belton are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Belton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Belton is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Belton who work in office and administrative support (10.76%), maintenance occupations (9.36%), and management occupations (9.31%).

 The per capita income in Belton in 2010 was $23,942, which is middle income relative to Texas and the nation.
 This equates to an annual income of $95,768 for a family of four.
 However, Belton contains both very wealthy and poor people as well.